MV Global Mercy: Design and capabilities

-The Global Mercy expanded the organization’s capacity to deliver hope and healing to people without access to safe surgery, while also strengthening local healthcare systems through training and capacity building.
+The Global Mercy is the world's largest civilian hospital ship.

 The 174 m, 37,000-ton ship features 12 decks.
-The hospital, located on decks 3 and 4, contains supply services, six operating theaters, 102 acute care beds, seven ICU beds, and 90 self-care beds.
+The hospital, located on decks 3 and 4, contains supply services, six operating theaters, seven ICU beds, 102 acute care beds, and 90 self-care beds.
 The hospital also features dedicated classroom spaces and simulator labs with state-of-the-art technology for enhanced training of local medical professionals.
-In addition to its hospital facilities, the Global Mercy also features meeting and workspaces, as well as accommodation for 641 people.
-The ship also includes a K–12 Academy for the children of volunteer crew serving on board.
+In addition to its hospital facilities, the Global Mercy provides accommodation for 641 people, and features a K–12 academy for the children of the crew.